ioBroker/ioBroker.mqtt/README.md

 - http://www.eclipse.org/paho/clients/tool/

 ## Todo
-* Implement resend of "QoS 2" messages after a while.
+* Implement resend of `QoS 2` messages after a while.
   Whenever a packet gets lost on the way, the sender is responsible for resending the last message after a reasonable amount of time.
 This is true when the sender is a MQTT client and also when a MQTT broker sends a message.

-* queue packets with "QoS 1/2" for the offline clients with persistent session.
+* queue packets with `QoS 1/2` for the offline clients with the persistent session.
   [Read here](https://www.hivemq.com/blog/mqtt-essentials-part-7-persistent-session-queuing-messages)